 Wait… what again?
 Did Wiki say “auto drip pans?”
 That doesn’t sound appealing.

 The idea was to let the outer edges of cheese caramelize.
-This would then form a tasty golden brown cheese barrier around the perimeter of the pie.
+Consequently, this would form a tasty golden brown cheese barrier around the perimeter of the pie.

 The pan is 2.5 inches deep so you can easily create deep dish pizzas.
-But the sides are slanted to make pizza removal easier after baking is done.
+However, the sides are slanted to make pizza removal easier after baking is done.

 But Detroit-style pizza must be good, as it caught on.
 Wiki adds: